Zoological Garden, Alipore: Animals

-Birds

 Breeding programs

 The zoo was among the first zoos in the world to breed white tigers and the common reticulated giraffe.
 While it has successfully bred some megafauna, its rate of breeding rare species had not been very successful, often due to lack of initiative and funding.
 One notable exception is the breeding programme of the Manipur brow-antlered deer, or thamin which has been brought back from the brink of extinction by the breeding program at the Alipore Zoo.

 Adoption scheme

 An "Adopt an Animal" scheme began at the Alipore Zoological Gardens in August 2013 as a way to obtain funding for the zoo.
 About 40 animals were adopted as of August 2013 The adopters receive tax benefits, are allowed to use photos of the animals in promotional materials, and get their name placed on a plaque at the animal's enclosure.
 Sanjay Budhia, chairman of Confederation of Indian Industry (CII) national committee on exports, adopted a one-horned rhino.
 Ambuja Group chairman Harsh Neotia and Narayana Murthy of Infosys have requested to adopt animals.